Duet3D/MQTT-WPA2-Enterprise-Demo/README.md

 #### Preparation

-Simply copy the contents of [backup.img.gz](./backup.image.gz) onto the SD card.
+Simply image the microSD card with [backup.img.gz](./backup.image.gz).
 Depending on the tool, you might need to decompress the file first.

 Connect the PAU0A Wi-Fi USB Adapter to one of the Raspberry Pi's USB ports.
 This adapter can be ommitted if the WPA2-Enterprise access point is not needed.